 They’ve had to deal with troublesome clients and know how to handle such situations.

-What If My Lead Refuse To Step In?
+What If My Lead Refuses To Step In?